 Scores by Phone

-Who Else Gets Sees Your Scores
+Who Else Sees Your Scores

-If you chose score recipients before scores were released, those colleges and scholarship programs will get your score report shortly before you do.
+If you chose score recipients before scores were released, those colleges and scholarship programs will get your score report shortly after you do.
 Your high school, district, and state will be able to see your scores online, too.

 If Your Scores Aren’t Online Yet